Nature Play: Best practice design considerations for a natural play area

 Locate near site features and park utilities

-NG-Design-Blog-Post.jpg#asset:8538Topography: Provide variation such as elevation changes to your play area as it stimulates children to move.
-Topography can also help improve nightlines and create vistas to other areas the family can explore.
+Topography: Provide variation like elevation changes to your play area as they encourage children to move.
+Topography can also help improve sightlines and create views to other areas the family can explore.

-Vegetation: Mature trees are crucial site assets that add shade and aesthetic quality to the site making it attractive to more users.
-Conserve trees and other significant vegetation such as existing woodlands by seeking professional advice from a certified arborist, to determine health of existing trees, and licensed landscape architect or contractor concerning appropriate construction methods near mature trees.
+Vegetation: Mature trees are crucial site assets that add shade and beauty to the site making it attractive to more users.
+Conserve trees and other significant vegetation such as existing woodlands by seeking professional advice from a certified arborist, to determine health of existing trees, and a licensed landscape architect or contractor concerning appropriate construction methods near mature trees.
 Further information on spacing can be found in the NatureGrounds guidebook referenced later in this article.

 Shade: Place manufactured playground equipment close to large, deciduous shade trees so that users are both protected from direct rays of the sun during hot summer months and exposed to warmth of the sun at other times of the year when the trees are not in leaf.